 We understand that your data is important to you.
-Whether its personal documents, important work files, or just making sure you have everything you need to be backed up, you can never be too safe.
+Whether it's personal documents, important work files, or just making sure you have everything you need to be backed up, you can never be too safe.
 The best external hard drives for macOS Big Sur are not only useful for storing data but are an excellent way to transport files from one location to another.
-When you take into account price, ease of use, and portability, the Seagate Backup Plus Slim is the most reliable hard drive you can carry around with you at all times, but there are plenty of other options.
+When you consider price, ease of use, and portability, the Seagate Backup Plus Slim is the most reliable hard drive you can carry around with you at all times, but there are plenty of other options.

 - Best USB-C: Samsung T7 Portable SSD (2TB)

 - Best Thunderbolt 3 drive: LaCie Rugged Thunderbolt

 - Best fast drive: Samsung X5 Portable SSD (500GB)

-If you want a reliable external hard drive that has a decent amount of storage, is super easy to carry around and has a very affordable price tag, the Seagate Backup Plus Slim is the best option for most people.
+If you want a reliable external hard drive with a decent amount of storage, is super easy to carry around, and has a very affordable price tag, the Seagate Backup Plus Slim is the best option for most people.
 Formatted for Windows and Mac right out of the box, it's easy to carry all your essential documents from desktop to laptop without missing a beat.

 The Seagate Dashboard backup system is a fantastic simple tool that can let you schedule backups to ensure you never miss any critical files you need in case something terrible happens to your computer.
 You can set automatic backups daily, weekly, or monthly and change the frequency whenever you want.

 Seagate also throws in a one-year complimentary subscription to Mylio Create.
 This can help you wrangle your photo library if you don't already use some photo managing tool and a four-month membership to Adobe Creative Cloud Photography Plan.